Internal trade

 Featured

-Retail sales fell by 7.6% compared to the same period last year and decreased by 0.2% compared to the previous month, Retail trade, July 2023
+Retail sales were 2.1% up on the same period last year and 1.3% down on the previous month; Retail trade, May 2025

-In July 2023, the volume of sales in retail trade decreased by 7.7% according to raw data and by 7.6% when adjusted for calendar effects compared to the same period of the previous year.
-Calendar-adjusted sale volumes decreased by 4.1% in specialized and non-specialized food shops, by 5.5% in non-food retailing and by 20.5% in automotive fuel retailing.
-According to seasonally and calendar adjusted data, the volume of retail sales fell by 0.2% compared to the previous month.
-In January–July 2023, the volume of sales – also according to calendar adjusted data – was 9.9% lower than in the corresponding period of the previous year.
+In May 2025, the volume of retail trade in both raw and calendar-adjusted data was 2.1% higher than in the same month of the previous year.
+Compared to the same period of the previous year, calendar-adjusted sale volumes expanded by 0.5% in specialized and non-specialized food shops, by 4.0% in non-food retailing and fell by 1.1% in automotive fuel retailing.
+According to seasonally and calendar adjusted data, the volume of retail sales was 1.3% down on the previous month.
+In January–May 2025, the volume of sales – also according to calendar adjusted data – was 3.1% higher than in the corresponding period of the previous year.

 Related themes